 A creamy and rich potato casserole reminiscent of twice-baked potatoes, this Twice Baked Mashed Potato Souffle is a showstopper at holiday meals and dinner parties.

-- 4 lbs baked Russet potatoes, or golden or yukon gold potatoes, baked or boiled*
+- 4 lbs baked Russet potatoes, or golden or Yukon gold potatoes, baked or boiled and drained thoroughly*

 - 1 teaspoon salt